-(a) Initialization: 79 cards contained unexpected initialization times.
+(a) Initialization: 41 cards contained unexpected initialization times.

 Card initialization is performed by LHS.
 We expect this process to start and complete no more than two months and no less than two weeks respectively before the election day.
-Thus, for these elections we expected initialization to be performed between 09/06/2012 and 10/23/2012.
-Our assumptions for the sequencing of events are based on the SOTS documentation .
+Thus, for these elections we expected initialization to be performed between 09/05/2013 and 10/22/2013.
+Our assumptions for the sequencing of events are based on the SOTS documentation 8.

-We discovered that the initialization date of the majority of correct cards (84.0%) fell outside of the assumed period.
-This is apparently due to the fact that the AV-OS machine used for initializing these cards at LHS does not have its date/time set correctly.
-Instead, the date of initialization appears as 00/00/127 in the even log of all correct cards.
-We reiterate that it is important that all AV-OS tabulators have the date/time set correctly.
-The SOTS Office requested that LHS set the time/date correctly on their AV-OS machines.
+We discovered that the initialization date of the correct cards (100%) fell outside of the assumed period.
+We have determined that this is apparently due to the fact that the AV-OS machine used for initializing these cards at LHS does not have its date/time set correctly because the clock component was removed from the LHS tabulator(s).
+The result is that the date of initialization appears as 00/00/127 in the even log of all correct cards.
+We reiterate that it is important that all AV-OS tabulators have the date/time set correctly as this continues to be an issue from the previous election.
+The SOTS Office requested that LHS restore the clock in their tabulators and set the time/date correctly.